dragonwasrobot/dragonwasrobot.github.io/content/categories/moessner's-sieve/rotating-pascals-triangle-and-the-binomial-coefficient.md

 +++
-title = "Rotating Pascal's triangle&#x000a;and the binomial coefficient" author = ["Peter Urbak"] summary = "In this post, we introduce the rotated versions of Pascal's triangle and the binomial coefficient." date = 2015-12-20T00:00:00Z tags = ["Haskell", "Pascal's triangle", "Binomial coefficient", "Mathematics"] categories = ["Moessner's Sieve"]
+title = "Rotating Pascal's triangle&#x000a;and the binomial coefficient" author = ["Peter Urbak"] date = 2015-12-20T00:00:00Z
+tags = ["Haskell", "Pascal's triangle", "Binomial coefficient", "Mathematics"] categories = ["Moessner's Sieve"]